-- a) Alternative Tower Structures should be utilized where possible; - b) The City encourages these types of installations on commercial and industrial buildings with larger roof areas to minimize the aesthetic views of these facilities; - c) The overall height of new roof top Antennae should be minimized and should not extend beyond the vertical projection of the building; - d) Equipment Shelters on roof tops should be set back a minimum of 3 metres from the edge of the roof; - e) The colour and architectural style of the Antenna and Equipment Shelter shall blend in with the building or structure; and - f) The City will encourage residential buildings greater than 6 storeys in height to be pre-designed to accommodate Telecommunication Facilities. - 3.03 Decommissioning or End of Lease
+- a) Alternative Tower Structures should be utilized where possible; - b) The City encourages these types of installations on commercial and industrial buildings with larger roof areas to minimize the aesthetic views of these facilities; - c) The overall height of new roof top Antennae should be minimized and should not project extend beyond the vertical projection of the building; - d) Equipment Shelters on roof tops should be set back a minimum of 3 metres from the edge of the roof; - e) The colour and architectural style of the Antenna and Equipment Shelter shall blend in with the building or structure; and - f) The City will encourage residential buildings greater than 6 storeys in height to be pre-designed to accommodate Telecommunication Facilities.

+3.03 Decommissioning or End of Lease

-Telecommunication Carriers shall be required to remove Facilities that have not been in use for one year or more.
+Telecommunication Carriers shall be required to remove Facilities that have not been in use for six monthsone year or more, within 90 days of the end of the six month period.
 The Telecommunication Carriers shall advise the City in writing of the termination of a lease agreement between the Carrier and a property owner.